Study

 Program Highlights

-- Explore the luxuriant vegetation, and fauna of the Ankafobe forest in the central highland.
+- Explore the luxuriant vegetations, and fauna of the Maromizaha forest in eastern Madagascar.

 - Observe the island’s rare and charismatic baobab, herpetofauna, and lemur species.